 Take It Even Further

-Combining your AdWords account and marketing automation platform is the first step to getting the most out of your PPC campaigns.
+Combining your Google Ads account and marketing automation platform is the first step to getting the most out of your PPC campaigns.
 Using the in-depth data to optimize your PPC campaigns will get you the most qualified leads and allow you to make the most of your budget.
 Beyond that, use your marketing automation platform to send tailored messages to your leads based on their interaction with your site and where they are in the buying process to help move them down the pipeline.